Student Employment Policies

 Department of Justice Employment Eligibility Verification (I-9)

-The I-9 requires two forms of original identification (e.g., passport, driver’s license, social security card, and birth certificate).
+The I-9 requires original forms of identification (e.g., passport, driver’s license, social security card, and birth certificate).
+A list of acceptable identification is available by clicking on the U.S. Department of Justice Employment Eligibility Verification (I-9) form listed under "Required Paperwork."
 This form is required only once during the four years.

 Federal Form W-4